A proud Mauritian islander is said to have told Mark Twain, ‘Mauritius was made first and then heaven…’

 Get picture-perfect selfies at the Seven Coloured Earths - these are stunning sand dunes in the south-west Chamarel region of Mauritius, dating back approximately seven million years.
 The dunes are a geological formation composed of seven colours of sand, ranging from yellow and brown to dramatic black, red and purple.
 The different layers form and settle spontaneously, giving the dunes their unique, striped appearance.
 Besides, it is said that the dunes never erode, despite the torrential rains that lash Mauritius.

 The intriguing history of the island is on display at Eureka House, the largest house in Mauritius, with 109 doors and windows.
 It is a beautiful museum dedicated to the island’s colonial history, with lush gardens and waterfalls surrounding it.

-Of course, Mauritius tourism has many other places of interest, including pretty towns, nature reserves, museums and luxury malls.
+Of course, Mauritius tourism has many other places of interest and there are multiple places to visit in Mauritius including pretty towns, nature reserves, museums and luxury malls.

 Mauritian Rupee (MUR)

 The following are some Mauritius travel tips and do's and don'ts to keep in mind during your Mauritius trip.

 Here are the mentioned do's every traveler needs to keep in mind:

 Here are the mentioned don'ts every traveler needs to keep in mind:

 SOTC has a veritable bouquet of Mauritius tour packages and Mauritius honeymoon packages that you can choose from.
 Whether you’re looking for a romantic getaway or a family vacation, Mauritius will welcome you with open arms.